mrthito/laravel-stripe-connect/readme.md

 php artisan migrate
 ```

-> [!IMPORTANT]
-> If you intend to use a table other than your `users` table to record your recipients' Stripe account
-> details, publish the migration by running
+If you intend to use a table other than your `users` table to record your recipients' Stripe account details, publish the migration by running

 ```
 php artisan vendor:publish --provider="MrThito\LaravelStripeConnect\ServiceProvider"
 ```

-and select the appropriate

 > options.
 You can then edit the published migration in your app's `database/migrations` folder.